victronenergy/venus-docker-grafana/README.md

 ### 1.1 Host it locally

+1. [Download and install Docker desktop](https://www.docker.com/products/docker-desktop).
+Its available for Windows, macOS, Linux and more operating systems.
 1. Enable the MQTT service on your GX Device in Settings -> Services.
 2. Download the docker compose [file](https://raw.githubusercontent.com/victronenergy/venus-docker-grafana/master/docker-compose.yaml)
-3. In the directory containing the downloaded file, execute `docker-compose up --detach --project-name victron_grafana`.
+3. In the directory containing the downloaded file, execute `docker-compose up --detach`.
 4. Go to the admin interface @ http://localhost:8088
 4. Follow instructions for option A, B OR C below
 5. Accessing Grafana on http://localhost:3000 and enter `admin` for user name and `admin` for password.